Population, Housing & Employment Projections Study

 December 3, 2018

-The project consultant will be presenting the initial findings of the Population, Housing and Employment Projections Study at an Open House on Monday, Dec.
-3. A presentation is scheduled for 6:00 p.m. and will be followed by a question and answer period.
+The project consultant presented the initial findings of the Population, Housing and Employment Projections Study at the Open House.
+A presentation took place followed by a question and answer period.

 July 17, 2018